-The Fund primarily invests in junior debt tranches of CLOs.
-In valuing such investments, Flat Rock Global, LLC (the "Adviser") considers a number of factors, including: 1) the indicative prices provided by a recognized, independent third-party industry pricing service, and the implied yield of such prices; 2) recent trading prices for specific investments; 3) recent purchases and sales known to the Adviser in similar securities; 4) the indicative prices for specific investments and similar securities provided by the broker who arranges transactions in such CLOs; and 5) the Adviser's own models.
+The Fund primarily invests in junior debt tranches of collateralized loan obligations ("CLOs").
+In valuing such investments, the Adviser considers a number of factors, including: 1) the indicative prices provided by a recognized, independent third-party industry pricing service, and the implied yield of such prices; 2) recent trading prices for specific investments; 3) recent purchases and sales known to the Adviser in similar securities; 4) the indicative prices for specific investments; and similar securities provided by the broker who arranges transactions in such CLOs; and 5) the Adviser's own models, which will incorporate key inputs including, but not limited to, assumptions for future loan default rates, recovery rates, prepayment rates, and discount rates - all of which are determined by considering both observable and third-party market data and prevailing general market assumptions and conventions, as well as those of the Adviser.
 While the use of an independent third-party industry pricing service can be a source for valuing its CLO investments, the Adviser will not use the price provided by a third-party service if it believes that the price does not accurately reflect fair value and will instead utilize another methodology outlined above to make its own assessment of fair value.